 As shown by the best available map of PINS, it would be necessary to go nearly to the end of the road to get a campsite.
-The National Park Service (NPS) listed five possible camping areas in PINS, all first-come, first served, half-price for seniors: Malaquite ($8/night), Bird Island Basin ($5/night), North Beach (free), South Beach (free), and Yarborough Pass (free).
+The National Park Service (NPS) listed five possible camping areas in PINS, all first-come, first served, half-price for seniors.
+The map provided above shows several of those sites.
+Those sites were Malaquite ($8/night), Bird Island Basin ($5/night), North Beach (free), South Beach (free), and Yarborough Pass (free).
 (Note that storm damage or other factors might close or limit access to some campsites — Yarborough, especially — at some times.)
 NPS explained that, starting at the park’s northern (ocean-side) boundary, North Beach extended southwards for 1.1 miles; then there was the 4.5-mile length of Closed Beach; then South Beach continued for about seven miles; then there were other beaches further south.
 Closed Beach was not entirely closed; Malaquite was located in that segment.
 It was “closed” in the sense that, as NPS said, Malaquite Swimming Beach was the only area in PINS did not allow either beachgoing vehicle traffic or pets.

 A bicyclist might want — if arriving in CC at the wrong time, s/he might have — to break up the trip across CC by taking in some city sights and/or using some city facilities.
 On the inland side of the JFK Causeway, CC offered library branches and other urban attractions and amenities.
 On the island side of the Causeway, within the CC city limits, there was a limited selection of fast-food joints, lounges, and hotels.

 The No. 65 bus would leave the rider, on North Padre, at a point about six miles past the CC end of the JFK Causeway.
 So the rider would subtract six miles from the park distances stated above.
-For instance, the bike ride from the bus stop down to North Beach would be about 10 miles; to South Beach, it would be about 14.2 miles.
-The rider would want to consider that distance, and time to find and set up a campsite, and sunset for the selected time of year, in choosing which No. 65 bus to take from CC out to Padre.
+For instance, the bike ride from the bus stop down to North Beach would be about 10 miles; to South Beach, it would be about 14 miles.
+The rider would want to consider that distance and the time of sunset for the selected time of year, and might want to allow time to find and set up a campsite, in choosing which No. 65 bus to take from CC out to Padre.